 1. Mark your calendars

 For the past few months, most privacy teams’ calendars have had a big red circle around January 1st 2023.
-It’s easy to see why: the CPRA & VCDPA provisions become operative at the start of the year, and there has been plenty of chatter about the expiration of California’s 30-day grace period for curing privacy violations.
+It’s easy to see why: the CCPA/CPRA & VCDPA provisions become operative at the start of the year, and there has been plenty of chatter about the expiration of California’s 30-day grace period for curing privacy violations.

 However, there’s one thing you should be clear on: privacy teams can’t afford to solely focus on the start of the year.
 The CCPA and related regulations that weren’t amended by the CPRA will remain in force until July 1st 2023, for instance, and the CPRA’s amendments to CCPA will only become enforceable from that date onward.
-As of mid-year, privacy frameworks in California, Colorado, Connecticut, and Virginia will become fully enforceable, and Utah’s will follow at the end of the year.
+As of mid-year, data privacy regulations in California, Colorado, Connecticut, and Virginia will become fully enforceable, and Utah’s will follow at the end of the year.
 July 1st is going to be a very, very big date.

 Some companies will be rolling out key privacy features — such as opt-out mechanisms for targeted ads or the sale and sharing of data — by the start of 2023.
 For some of the more operationally challenging areas, though, businesses have discretion on whether to roll them out right away, or wait until they are closer to the July 1st deadline.
 Taking your time could bring additional challenges, though: brands will need to figure out whether to do one big update to their privacy policies, or roll out incremental changes as they update their offering over the course of the year.